 South of Bend and Sunriver, geologic wonders abound.
-The area’s largest town, La Pine, is a sparsely populated community cloaked in pines that goes by the apt slogan, “Small Town Strong.”
+The area’s largest town, La Pine, is a sparsely populated community cloaked in pines.

 The Newberry Crater in the Newberry National Volcanic Monument is a must-see natural wonder.
 The obsidian flows, vents, pumice cones, and hidden pockets of magma continue to fascinate geologists and adventurers.
 When this shield volcano’s massive dome first collapsed around 500,000 years ago, what remained was the spectacular caldera we see today.

-From here, you can access Paulina Creek Falls, a beautiful plunging waterfall.
-Or head to the hot springs at Paulina Lake — five small pools on the sandy beach of the lake accessible either by boat or by hiking via several trails.
+Hike out to Paulina Creek Falls, or head to the hot springs at Paulina Lake — five small pools on the sandy beach of the lake accessible either by boat or by hiking via several trails.